 So where did the 100ohm resistor come from?
 Simple.
 Resistors are not commonly available in all values, so it may be necessary to use the next closest value.
 Always use the next higher value, not the next lower one.
 It is always acceptable to use a higher resistor value for a slightly dimmer LED, but lower than proper values will damage the LED, resulting in poor performance and a much shorter life span.

 FIGURE 3.
-Example showing proper wiring of an RGB and Standard LED on OUTPUT side, and game controller assignments on INPUT side.
+Example showing proper wiring of an RGB and Standard LED.